nlayton777/ECS193-SeniorDesignProject-FlightTracker/README.md

 # flight_tracker
 ECS 193 Lowest Flight Fare Tracker

+To-Do's:
+-insert automated mail code into our search engine -perform background search for multiple users
+-don't let users perform a background search if there weren't any results for their search parameters
+-validate search window time in countdown.php
+    - NOTE: (current time + search time) cannot be greater than or equal to depart_date
+-link to booking sites once user is satisfied with results -polish UI (especially index.php)
+-finalize images and logo

 Quick guide to testing the background search:
     -first have your SQL database running and ready at the comand line -also, have an idea for what the name of the soon-to-be created table